estryker/coderclub/README.md

 Some lesson plans for teaching Middle schooler's how to program.

 ## Overview
-We will be using Blockly to introduce the kids to basic programming concepts:
+We will be using Blockly to introduce the students to basic programming concepts:

 * Flow control
  * loops